Flymo Glider Compact 330AX lawnmower review

-During this first mow, you can see how the collection system works in real life.
+As you know how to mow your lawn, you can instead watch the collection system at work.
 While only tiny 22-litres, you can see the collection box fill up in real-time as there’s a viewing window on top.

 Getting starting is straightforward.
 Simply, power up and hold down the safety bar and push the on button.
 As expected, you’ll need to keep the safety bar depressed for the lawnmower to continue working.